apraga/notes/site/content/blog/command-line.md

 Interesting tools you should try.
 Some of them are popular tools rewritten in rust

+- *Terminal* : I use `alacritty` along with `zellij` (see below). `kitty` is a nice alternative if you don't need a multiplexer
+- *Zellij* is a rewrite in rust of `tmux`.
+2 things that I really like : shortcuts are saner and you can open an editor to copy history (`C-s` then `e`)
+- *lazygit* makes working with command-line git easier.
+It is similar to `magit` in emacs, with less features but good enough for my use case
 - *A easier `find`* with `fd` written in Rust.
 For example, convert all org files to markdown with
 ```bash
        fd -e md -x pandoc {} -o {.}.md`